-Please do remember to click on the above image to view the larger, sharper version.
+Please remember to click on each image to view the larger, sharper version.